madebymode/docker-emerging-threats-rule-generator/readme.md

 ```

 1. `emerging-threats-rules` fetches the configured IP/CIDR lists once a day, merges and de-duplicates them, sorts them in ascending order, and writes `blocklist.conf` to a shared Docker volume.
-2. Nginx loads that file on startup and holds the blocklist as an in-memory radix tree.
+2. Nginx loads that file on startup and holds the blocklist as an in-memory radix tree. **`nginx/default.conf` must also be mounted** — it defines the `$blocked_source` variable, the `/check_ip` endpoint, and the real-IP unwrapping that makes the geo lookup operate on the actual client IP.
+Without it, `blocklist.conf` is present but never used.
 3. Traefik's `forwardAuth` middleware sends every request to nginx `/check_ip` before routing upstream.
 Blocked IPs and empty User-Agents return `403`; everything else returns `200` and traffic continues normally.

 ---